Getting Started

 PI Eligibility

-The principal investigator (PI), (also called project director (PD) by some sponsors) is responsible for the intellectual leadership of a project.
-The University delegates to the contact PI/PD overall responsibility for directing an awarded project, for overseeing its financial management, as well as for complying with all sponsor terms and conditions of the award and with all relevant University policies.
+The principal investigator (PI), also called project director (PD) by some sponsors) is responsible for the intellectual leadership of a project.
+The University delegates to the contact PI/PD overall responsibility for directing an awarded project, for overseeing its financial management, and for complying with all sponsor terms and conditions of the award and with all relevant University policies.

-Because it is important that individuals serving as Principal Investigator possess the necessary academic and professional credentials and qualification to carry out the sponsored activity and have adequate access to NIU resources to conduct the work, faculty at the assistant, associate, or full professor level and librarians are automatically given authority to direct research and scholarly activities as PI or Co-PI on sponsored programs.
+Because individuals serving as principal Investigators must possess the necessary academic and professional credentials and qualifications to carry out the sponsored activity and have adequate access to NIU resources to conduct the work, faculty at the assistant, associate, or full professor level and librarians are automatically given authority to direct research and scholarly activities as PI/PD or Co-PI on sponsored programs.
 Administrative or other research staff may also serve as a PI/PD or co-PI.

 Individuals who consistently fail to demonstrate adequate management of sponsored projects, including compliance with application and award negotiation procedures, may be referred to the Vice President for Research and Innovation Partnerships and could lose privileges to apply for external support.